Surfshark VPN Review 2025: Is It Worth the Money?

 In addition, Surfshark also comes with the following features:

 Bypasser is Surfshark’s split-tunneling feature, which allows you to choose which apps and websites use the VPN connection.
-Bypasser is only available on the Android and Windows apps.
-During my tests, it worked well, as I was able to surf the web on the browsers I excluded from the VPN.
+It’s one of the best on the market as it gives you lots of flexibility.

 CleanWeb is Surfshark’s ad blocker, which blocks ads and ad trackers and prevents you from connecting to malicious sites.
-CleanWeb is available on the iOS, Android, Windows, macOS, Linux, Android TV, and Fire TV apps.
+CleanWeb is available on iOS, Android, Windows, macOS, Linux, Android TV, and Fire TV, plus the browser extensions.

 Surfshark’s Dynamic MultiHop servers send your data through 2 VPN servers instead of 1 server, adding an extra layer of encryption.
 One of the best things about this is that you can manually select any 2 server locations for your double VPN connections.

-I really like that Surfshark relies on Nexus technology for the double VPN connections which uses Software-Defined Networking (SDN) that connects all of its servers together and essentially routes all your traffic through the entire network of servers instead of just the 1 (or 2 in the case of Dynamic MultiHop connections).
+I like that Surfshark relies on Nexus technology for the double VPN connections.
+Nexus uses Software-Defined Networking (SDN) that connects all of its servers and essentially routes all your traffic through the entire network of servers instead of just the 1 (or 2 in the case of Dynamic MultiHop connections).
+This makes your connection more secure and faster by avoiding crowded servers and finding the most efficient paths for your data.

 Using the Dynamic MultiHop servers is simple.
 For instance, I wanted to get a US IP address, so I chose a UK server as my entry point and a US server as an exit point.
-I like that Surfshark lets you create as many Dynamic MultiHop pairs as you want and saves them all, which means the next time you want to use a certain entry and exit point for your connection, all you have to do is find it on the list and click on it.
+I like that Surfshark lets you create as many Dynamic MultiHop pairs as you want and saves them all, which means the next time you want to use a certain entry and exit point for your connection, all you have to do is find it on the list and click on it (or save it as a favorite so it’s saved at the top of the list).

 Double VPN connections are usually much slower than regular VPN connections due to dual connection — that said, I only experienced a 5–7% slowdown on average when using the MultiHop servers, which is great.

-This feature is mostly intended to be used by people who are very security-conscious — I don’t recommend using Dynamic MultiHop servers if you only plan on surfing social media, streaming, downloading files, or gaming.
+This feature is mostly intended for people who need better privacy and security, like journalists, activists, or people in high-risk situations who are concerned about surveillance or protecting sensitive data.
+I don’t recommend using Dynamic MultiHop servers if you only plan on surfing social media, streaming, downloading files, or gaming.

 IP Rotator is a feature that regularly changes your VPN IP address without dropping your VPN connection.
 IP Rotator is available on iOS, Android, Windows, and macOS.

-I tested this feature and it works well — I ran several leak tests over the course of 20 minutes while connected to a VPN server, and I always had a new IP address every 4–5 minutes.
+I ran several leak tests over the course of 20 minutes while connected to a VPN server, and I always had a new IP address every 5–10 minutes.
+I also really like that it shows you the countdown of your next IP change.
 And my VPN connection never dropped during my tests.

 Surfshark provides access to a smart DNS service.
 This allows you to use the VPN on devices that don’t natively support VPNs, such as certain smart TV models.
 While a smart DNS won’t change your IP address or encrypt your traffic, it typically provides faster speeds because there’s no encryption.